Ethnic groups of Japan: Vietnamese

-600,348 Vietnamese people were living in Japan by the June 2024.
+In June 2024, 600,348 Vietnamese people were living in Japan.

-Latin American
+South American

 Brazilians

 There is a significant community of Brazilians in Japan, which is home to the fifth largest Brazilian community outside of Brazil.
-They also constitute the largest number of Portuguese speakers in Asia, even greater than those of formerly Portuguese East Timor, Macao and Goa combined.
-Likewise, Brazil maintains its status as home to the largest Japanese community outside of Japan.
+They constitute the largest number of Portuguese speakers in Asia, even greater than those of formerly Portuguese East Timor, Macao and Goa combined.
+Brazil maintains its status as home to the largest Japanese community outside of Japan.

 Peruvians

-Like Brazilians in Japan, there are Peruvians in the country, some of whom had migrated to Peru when the country opened its doors to foreign workers.
+In December 2024, there were 49,247 Peruvian residents in Japan.
+The majority of them are descendants of earlier Japanese immigrants to Peru who have repatriated to Japan.
 Former Peruvian President Alberto Fujimori is one example of a Peruvian Japanese.

+Oceanian

+Australians

+In December 2023, there were 13,015 resident Australians in Japan.

+New Zealanders

+In December 2024, there were 4,022 resident New Zealanders in Japan.